owaits/ScreenMonkey.Help/reference/QuickReference.md

 ## Loading a Clip

-Drag the file from Windows Explorer and drop it onto one of the empty panels or click on an empty panel and choose a clip type.
+Drag a media or image or PowerPoint file from Windows Explorer and drop it onto one of the empty panels.
+Alternatively left click on any empty panel and choose a clip type.

 ![](../images/Dashboard-EmptySlot.PNG)